 The statistics about the disappeared persons are not available however, the civil society groups working on the disappearances gathered the information from the family members of disappeared persons claim thousands of persons are missing after the war on terrorism started.
 The Voice of Baloch Missing Persons (VBMP) claims that in Balochistan province during the past 15 years more than 16000 persons are missing since the military government started operation, which still continues.
 A recent trend in disappearances is that involving minors.
 The AHRC has reported and documented two cases of enforced disappearances of minors in 2017.
 According to the list of missing persons, prepared by Voice of Baloch Missing Persons (VBMP), among those documented as missing 170 were children and women.
 In one instance, a schoolteacher, the mother of a one-year-old son, was picked up.
 Said in the joint statement.

 From the Sindh province, the Voice of Missing Persons has collected data about the missing persons.
 Though, the list is based on the information collected from the family members of missing persons after their arrests by the intelligence agencies and men in uniforms.
-Please find here the link of list of missing persons from Sindh Province;
+Please find here the link to list of missing persons from Sindh Province;

 However, more persons are missing from Sindh as the family members are pressurized to keep shut their mouth otherwise their other male persons will be disappeared.

-Politically motivated enforced disappearances also continue unabated as according to the reports made by Jeay Sindh Qoumi Muhaz (JSQM) and Jeay Sindh Muttahida Mahaz (JSMM), the Sindhi nationalist groups, at least 100 members of the party are missing since many months after their arrests by Rangers, intelligence agency Inter Service Intelligence (ISI) and police.
+Politically motivated enforced disappearances also continue unabated as according to the reports made by Jeay Sindh Qoumi Muhaz (JSQM) and Jeay Sindh Muttahida Mahaz (JSMM), the Sindhi nationalist groups, at least 100 members of the party are missing since many months after their arrests by Rangers, intelligence agency Inter-Service Intelligence (ISI) and police.
 The government has failed to recover them and to date their whereabouts are unknown.
 Statement concluded.